Deoxyribonuclease IV: Function

 DNase IV attacks dsDNA at 5' ends by liberating 5' mononucleotides but it does not attack any monomers in polydeoxyribonucleotides in a random fashion.
 It cleaves polydeoxyribonucleotides in an exonucleolytic fashion from 5' end, meaning it removes a nucleotide chain that is adjacent to the 5' terminal end rather than cleaving a nucleotide located in the middle of the chain.
 DNase IV works by attacking multiple polynucleotide chains at the same time.
 Since it does not cleave dsDNA in a processive way, the rate of hydrolysis of this enzyme is faster than native DNA in terms of kinetics.
 DNase IV does not recognize specific sequences on DNA for non-staggered cleavage.
 However, it requires two base pairs at one cleavage site, and the other cleavage site of double-stranded DNA should have more than 10 base pairs.

 Enzyme Activities in cell environment and DNA

-70% of the total DNase IV activitiy was found in the cytoplasm while 30% was found in cell nuclei.
+70% of the total DNase IV activity was found in the cytoplasm while 30% was found in cell nuclei.
 In human body, DNase IV was required for cleavage of a reaction intermediate generated by template strand displacement during gap-filling.

 During the endonuclease activity, conformational change in DNA occurs in a way that exposes the abasic site by bending the DNA by 90 degrees, which involves flipping out the sugar moiety into a small pocket that would not form watson-crick base pair.

 DNase IV acts on double stranded DNA in repair by breaking phosphodiester bonds, but the number of cleavages by this enzyme is smaller than the extent of polymerization of DNA.